At Comic-Con 2018, Shazam and Wonder Woman will try to rope in fans

 Justice League was…something.
 The film should have been a landmark moment for the "DC Extended Universe," but it ended up tallying a lower box office total than Batman v Superman: Dawn of Justice and the critically and commercially loved Wonder Woman.

-DC has a chance to redeem itself with teases for Wonder Woman 1984, as well as Aquaman.
+DC redeemed itself with early footage Wonder Woman 1984 fighting in a mall, as well as Aquaman and Shazam.
 Actor Jason Momoa was among the highlights of last year's Justice League presentation, triumphantly charging down the aisle of the Hall H audience and leaving fans in stitches with his antics.
-Aquaman director James Wan more footage this year after showing a brief teaser and some concept art last year.
+Aquaman director James Wan showed more footage this year after showing a brief teaser and some concept art last year.
 The film hits theaters in December.

 At the DC booth, costumes for Shazam were on display.
-A trailer is expected to debut on Saturday.
-The film, about a boy who can turn into a powerful superhero by uttering "Shazam," has seen a slow trickle of new images of Zachary Levi as the red-and-yellow costumed character.
+The film, about a boy who can turn into a powerful superhero by uttering "Shazam," has seen a slow trickle of new images of Zachary Levi as the red-and-yellow costumed character before seeing him in all his glory in the trailer.
 DC has its work cut out it in building interest for the character, since it's a step down from the likes of Batman or even Aquaman for casual viewers.
+Still, the fun vibe suggests something very different from the Zack Snyder universe from before.

 DC and Warner Bros. also released title and release info on the new Joker film starring Joaquin Phoenix.
 It will be separate from another Joker film starring Jared Leto, who portrayed the Clown Prince of Crime in Suicide Squad.